-In a world of increasingly complex challenges, our experts are using machine learning and artificial intelligence technologies as integral tools in nearly every area of mechanical engineering.
+In a world of increasingly complex challenges, our experts are using artificial technologies and machine learning as integral tools in nearly every area of mechanical engineering.

 Machine learning can help us to improve human health in many ways, like predicting and preventing musculoskeletal injuries, personalizing rehabilitation, and developing antibodies to thwart quickly-mutating pathogens.